schachmat/wego/README.md

    here](https://developer.worldweatheronline.com/auth/register) with your
    github.com or facebook account.
 Your github.com account needs a public email address, but you can choose a bogus one.
-0. Copy your API key into the `.wegorc` file in your `$HOME` folder, change the city to your preference, and choose if you want to use metric or imperial units.
+0. Copy your API key into the `.wegorc` file in your `$HOME` folder (it will be hidden in some file managers), change the city to your preference, and choose if you want to use metric or imperial units.
 Save the file.
 0. Run `wego` once again and you should get the weather forecast for the current and next 2 days.
 0. If you're visiting someone in e.g. London over the weekend, just run `wego 4